-The Attribute Security page enables you to control what users in a Group can view and edit as it relates to the profiles of other Member Types.
-This area dictates what appears in your Member Directory.
+The Attribute Security page enables you to control what users in a Group can view and edit about other profiles, based on their Member Type.
+This area also controls which attributes can be viewed in the membership directory.

 How to Access

 Navigate to Database > Attributes.
 Once there, click on Attribute Security

 Configuring Attribute Security

-1. To Set view and edit permissions for a Group, select the appropriate Group in the drop-down on the left-hand side of the page.
+1. To set view and edit permissions for a Group, select the appropriate Group in the drop-down on the left-hand side of the page.
 In the example below, 1st Year Professional is selected:

 2. The columns listed on the page represent Member Types.
 The rows are the Built-in and Custom Attributes in your database.
 In this example, 1st Year Professionals can view the Address | Primary fields for profiles in the Prospect, Admin, Association and Student member types.
 But they cannot see those fields when viewing a profile in the Professional member type.